 - Battery-powered trimmers are more maneuverable than corded trimmers.
 These turn on with a switch and are a handy choice for low-maintenance lawns.
 Depending on lawn size, a backup battery may be needed to finish a job.

 Cutting width, or cutting swath, is the diameter of the trimmer.
-Choosing the right width helps users get trimming done quickly and efficiently.
+Choosing the right width helps users get their grass trimming done quickly and efficiently.
 For an increased cutting swath, choose a trimmer with a long line rather than manually overextending the line length during use.
 Overextending the line length for a larger cutting width reduces the efficiency of the trimmer, as the engine has to spin more weight than its design intended.
 To get the job done faster, string trimmers with dual heads can cut more efficiently than single-string trimmers.

 Variable Speed Control

 Some trimmers have variable speed controls for different cutting conditions.
-On battery-powered models, there may be two speed controls—one to increase the power for use on thicker/overgrown areas and the other to lessen power to trim perimeters while extending battery life.
+On battery-powered models, there may be two speed controls—one to increase the power for use on thicker/overgrown areas and the other to lower the power to trim perimeters while extending battery life.
 Gas-powered trimmers may use a throttle response for quick-powered adjustments when tough weeds or thick growth need tending.